OpenFabrics/sunfish_docs/Sunfish Doc.md

 ![image](./imgs/Sunfish_detailed_blocks_012824.png)

 CDI requires some modest amount of scale, which in turn likely requires a Redfish representation of many different resource types residing on different interconnects, all supplied by different vendors.
 Disaggregated resources and interconnect fabrics may or may not support a Redfish API suitable for directly plugging into the Sunfish management framework, so the presence of an API translating Agent entity is used in all cases, though the complexity of any given Agent obviously depends upon the actual fabric management APIs and policies in use in the hardware managers’ realm.
 Sunfish not only collects and manages the Redfish object models for disaggregated resources and the fabrics that connects them, but also serves up control points for many common management tasks, such as Events and Logs, Access Control settings and policies, and authentication needs.
 ### 4.1.1.
 Clients
 Clients are any of the applications, application libraries (such as libfabric, OpenFAM, or OpenSHMEM), resource managers (such as FAM pool managers, storage pool managers), orchestration managers, workload managers, and the admin GUI and tools that call into the Sunfish CORE’s Redfish Services.

 Client software queries the Sunfish Core Redfish Service (using HTTP GET, for example) to determine what resources are available on the fabric.
 Clients issue updates (using HTTP PUT, POST, PATCH, DELETE) to objects to make modifications to the Redfish fabric model.

 Clients identify the fabric resources by the URIs given them by the Sunfish Core’s Redfish Service.
 When clients need to exchange information about fabric resources, they use the Sunfish Core’s URIs to unambiguously refer to specific objects.
 Clients accept the Redfish object description as the common truth.
 The URIs in use within the Sunfish Core Redfish Service are unique only to that Service and make up that Sunfish Core’s Redfish URI namespace.

 ### 4.1.2.
 Composability Manager Services
 The element that sits between clients and the Sunfish Core central block is collectively called the Composability Manager.
 The Composability Manager can be seen as a collection of resource managers, policy stores, and monitoring elements for tracking the current state of the entire system.
 The Composability Manager is in charge of composing hardware resources according to requirements coming from clients and by applying specific policies.
 Technically the members of the Composability Manager are all clients of the Sunfish Core Services and any user or admin application can pursue taking responsibility for these tasks.
 However, within the Sunfish Core Architecture we anticipate releasing a coordinated set of reference code utilities to offer random clients commonly needed ‘composability’ features.

-Examples of such features (not an exhaustive list):
+Examples of such features include, but may not be limited to:
-* Composition/Deletion of Computer Systems and Clusters
+* Composition/Deletion of computer systems and clusters,
-* Dynamic update of Computer Systems resources
+* Dynamic update of computer systems resources,
 * Application driven dynamic resources configuration and provisioning such as:
-	- Creation and binding of memory and storage resources
+	- Creation and binding of memory and storage resources,
-	- Creation and binding of shared memory region across nodes
+	- Creation and binding of shared memory region across nodes,
-	- On-demand provisioning of accelerators
+	- On-demand provisioning of accelerators,
-	- Virtual network creation
+	- Virtual network creation.
 * Management of client permissions/resource ownership

 *Coordinating these various clients enforces a cohesive interpretation of the Redfish objects and schema which are used to describe the fabric resources being managed.* In addition, permissions and access controls for shared fabric resources need to be managed in this layer, which is above the Sunfish Core which enforces access controls and below the general Clients upon which the restrictions are imposed.

 ### 4.1.3.
 Sunfish Core Services
 The Sunfish Core Services are presented to all clients via Redfish API calls.
 The Sunfish Core maintains the aggregate Redfish model of all fabrics it controls and all resources on those fabrics.
 When clients request data or request changes to model objects, the Sunfish Core determines which Redfish objects in the model are impacted, makes the required changes to those Redfish objects in the model.
 Any relevant actions or requests that affect state or configuration of the fabric manager or actual fabric hardware are relayed by the Sunfish Core to the fabric-specific Agent.

 The Sunfish Core also subscribes to events from the various Agents and offers its own Events Subscription Service to Sunfish Core Clients.
 Clients and the Composability Manager can subscribe to the various Redfish events defined for the Redfish objects, and when the Sunfish Core receives associated events from the Agents these events are forwarded to those subscribed to receive them.

 Not all client requests will require the Sunfish Core to interact with the fabric Agent.
 Many requests (for example, a request to register to receive certain events) simply affect the Sunfish Core fabric model and some bookkeeping properties therein.
 Some simple client requests (for example, to DELETE an object) may translate to multiple changes to multiple model objects and potentially require multiple exchanges with the fabric Agent.
 Maintaining the integrity and consistency of the aggregate Redfish model of all fabric resources is one of the primary duties and major values of the Sunfish Core and associated Agents.

 Finally, the Sunfish Core is responsible for tracking and enforcing Authentication and Access Control policies for both Clients and Agents.

 ### 4.1.4.
 Agents
 Fabric-specific agents act as the translators between the Sunfish Core’s Redfish API syntax and schema and the vendor-specific versions used by the given fabric manager software.
 Agents thus ‘speak Redfish’ to the Sunfish Core, and speak ‘(potentially) fabric-specific protocols’ to an actual fabric manager.
 For example, the fabric manager may have a RESTful interface called ‘bind resource’ which allows an admin to enable Host A to access Memory B. The Sunfish Core’s Redfish equivalent is ‘POST Connection’ between Host A and Memory B.

 Fabric-specific agents also act as the translator between the Sunfish Core’s Redfish URI namespace and the fabric specific component and resource namespaces.
 For example, the open source Gen-Z fabric manager for Linux (called Zephyr) assigns its own 128-bit UUID-style ID to a Gen-Z fabric memory module.
 Redfish models a complicated fabric resident memory module as several related Redfish objects (Fabric Adapters, fabric Ports, fabric Endpoints, Memory Domains, etc).
 The Gen-Z agent is responsible for keeping the mappings between the various Redfish IDs (URIs) assigned by the Sunfish Core and the associated IDs (UUIDs) assigned by the Zephyr Fabric Manager.
 Clients use the Redfish IDs, and the fabric manager uses the FM IDs.
 The agent is possibly the only entity that knows both namespaces.

 Like the Sunfish Core, an agent needs to parse requests coming from its client the Sunfish Core, modify its internal representation of its fabric view, update any internal state it is required to track, and send any appropriate request or requests on to the appropriate fabric manager.

 Another very important role of the agent is to aggregate the inventory and events from multiple hardware Fabric Manager instances used to configure and control larger fabrics as <need reference to detailed block diagram > Figure 1 illustrates.
 Since a large fabric may have multiple hardware Fabric Managers controlling components on the fabric which must share a common fabric address namespace, **the task of reconciling multiple namespaces and ‘subnets’ into a single Redfish Fabric representation falls to the agent.** Even when the Fabric Managers' APIs are also Redfish, the agent is responsible for sequencing appropriate Redfish commands and/or actions to the appropriate FMs and coordinating the multiple returns into a suitable response to the Sunfish Core.

 Finally, the agent must pass on events, alerts, and performance monitoring updates in support of the Sunfish CORE’s Redfish events service.
 The agent – Fabric Manager interface is fabric manager specific.
 The Sunfish Core – Agent interface is architected to be a Redfish API using Redfish schema, so the agent must translate events and logs emitted by or retrieved from the FM into the appropriate Redfish formats.

 #### 4.1.4.1.
 Agents Representation in the Sunfish Model <a id="agent-model"></a>
 The Sunfish core component maintains the complete state of the system it oversees, in the form of a Redfish tree.
 Therefore, each object managed through Sunfish &mdash; be it a memory, a server, a switch, etc. &mdash; has its own Redfish counterpart.